Hormone therapies block the production of oestrogen, or prevent it from stimulating breast cancer cell growth.

 Aromatase inhibitors reduce the amount of oestrogen being produced in the body.
 They are given to postmenopausal women whose ovaries no longer produce oestrogen.
 However, some pre-menopausal women who are at high risk of recurrence may be prescribed an aromatase inhibitor along with an injection (Zoladex) which stops the ovaries producing oestrogen.
 In early breast cancer treatment aromatase inhibitors are usually given only to women as there is limited data about their efficacy in men.

-The benefits of taking aromatase inhibitors for a longer duration than five years have not been confirmed plus there would be a higher risk of bone related side effects.
+Patients should talk with their oncologist about the benefits of taking aromatase inhibitors for a longer duration than five years.This is balanced with a higher risk of bone related side effects.
 The benefit would be greatest for those at the highest risk of recurrence.

 If an aromatase inhibitor has been prescribed for you, download the patient information sheet:

 Shutting down the ovaries so that they no longer produce oestrogen can reduce the risk of recurrence in pre-menopausal women with higher risk oestrogen receptor positive cancer.

 This can be achieved with drug therapy, surgery or less commonly with irradiation.

 These agents signal the pituitary gland to stop producing luteinising hormone which is responsible for stimulating the production of oestrogen from the ovaries in pre-menopausal women.